 started with the '--report-host' and '--report-port' options

-with a appropriate values and they must be correctly connected
+with the correct values and they must be connected to the

-to the master (I/O thread running) otherwise discovery will
+master (I/O thread running) otherwise discovery will fail.

 It is also recommended to use the

 a file to register all events, warning and errors.
 This is

 useful to keep a record of what happened.
 For example, to

 determine when failover occurred and if the process completed

 An important matter to discuss is the order in which the